Brightening and Fading in the Youngest Galactic Supernova Remnant G1.9+0.3: 13 years of monitoring with the Chandra X-ray Observatory: Abstract

 \section{Abstract}

-We report results from 13 years of \cha\ monitoring of nonthermal X-ray emission from the youngest Galactic supernova remnant \src, the only remnant known to be increasing in brightness.
-We confirm the spatially-integrated flux increase rate of $(1.2 \pm 0.2)\%$ yr$^{-1}$ between 1 and 7 keV, but find large spatial variations, from decreases of $-3$\% yr$^{-1}$ to increases of 7\% yr$^{-1}$, over length scales as small as $10''$ or smaller.
-We observe relatively little change in spectral slope, though one region shows significant hardening (photon index $\Delta \Gamma \sim 0.4$) as it brightens by 1\% yr$^{-1}$.
-Such rates of change can be accommodated by any of several explanations, including steady evolution of the blast wave, expansion or compression of discrete plasma blobs, strong magnetic turbulence, or variations in magnetic-field aspect angle.
-Our results do not constrain the mean magnetic-field strength, but a self-consistent picture of the spatially averaged rate of increase can be produced in which the maximum energies of accelerated particles are limited by the remnant age (applying both to electrons and to ions) to about 20 TeV, and the remnant-averaged magnetic field strength is about 30 $\mu$G. The deceleration parameter $m$ (average shock radius varying as $t^m$) is about 0.7, consistent with estimates from overall expansion dynamics, and confirming an explosion date of about 1900 CE.
+We report 13 years of Chandra monitoring of the youngest Galactic supernova remnant G1.9+0.3, the only remnant known to be increasing in brightness.
+We confirm the spatially-integrated flux increase rate of $(1.2 \pm 0.2)\%$ yr$^{-1}$ (1 -- 7 keV), but find large spatial variations, from $-3$\% yr$^{-1}$ to $+7$\% yr$^{-1}$, over length scales as small as $10''$ or smaller.
+We observe relatively little change in spectral slope, though one region shows significant hardening as it brightens by 1\% yr$^{-1}$.
+Such rates of change can be accommodated by any of several explanations, including steady blast-wave evolution, expansion or compression of discrete plasma blobs, magnetic turbulence, or variations in magnetic-field aspect angle.
+Our results do not constrain the mean magnetic-field strength, but a self-consistent picture can be produced in which the maximum particle energies are limited by the remnant age (applying both to electrons and to ions) to about 20 TeV, and the remnant-averaged magnetic field strength is about 30 $\mu$G. The deceleration parameter $m$ (average shock radius varying as $t^m$) is about 0.7, consistent with estimates from overall expansion dynamics, and confirming an explosion date of about 1900 CE.
 Shock-efficiency factors $\epsilon_e$ and $\epsilon_B$ (fractions of shock energy in relativistic electrons and magnetic field) are 0.003 and 0.0002 in this picture.
 However, the large range of rates of brightness change indicates that such a global model is oversimplified.
 Temporal variations of photon index, expected to be small but measurable with longer time baselines, can discriminate among possible models.
-In general, further monitoring can be expected to improve our understanding of the nature of the changes and of the underlying physics of particle acceleration in very fast shocks.

 \keywords{Supernova remnants (1667), X-ray sources (1822), cosmic ray sources (328)}